-Developing an eCommerce website is easy with the huge list of languages and frameworks available.
+Developing an eCommerce website is easy with the many languages and frameworks available.
 Once the website gets deployed, you start promoting the same.
-Businesses start by calling up friends and family or sharing in social groups to realize they are not getting enough traffic on the website.
+Businesses start by calling friends and family or sharing in social groups to realize they are not getting enough traffic on the website.
 Of all the channels you utilize for marketing, organic SEO is the most important one.
-We will not discuss other channels in this article but will focus purely on getting results through SEO.
+We will not discuss other channels in this article but will focus on getting results through SEO.

-The real test of the website lies in getting it ranked on targeted keywords.
-Everything from aesthetics, framework, server, and your digital marketing strategy boils down to SEO in long run.
+The real test of the website lies in ranking it on targeted keywords.
+Everything from aesthetics, framework, server, and your digital marketing strategy boils down to SEO in the long run.
 To convey our point further, let’s dive into the article.

-Other channels like paid campaigns or even social media marketing stop giving results once you stop adding budget to it.
-SEO On the other hand gives you results for a very long time.
+Other channels like paid campaigns or social media marketing stop giving results once you stop adding budget.
+SEO, On the other hand, gives you results for a very long time.
 It helps you get ranked on search engine results from where you get steady traffic to your website.
-The purchase intent of searches on the search engines is pretty high which improves the conversion rate.
+The purchase intent of searches on the search engines is pretty high, which improves the conversion rate.

-SEO helps you to reach out to new customers and helps in your customer acquisition.
+SEO helps you reach out to new customers and helps your acquisition.
 Let’s look at broad points about SEO for eCommerce sites.

-The search visibility of the site increases drastically as you get to target a huge number of potential customers looking for your product.
-This is independent of your marketing budget, and geographies and has the same effect across all search engines.
+The site's search visibility increases as you target a huge number of potential customers looking for your product.
+It is independent of your marketing budget and geographies and has the same effect across all search engines.

 This search visibility is something you aim for through paid campaigns and social media marketing which costs you tons of money.

-With search engine rankings your brand becomes more familiar to users and you build on your brand development activity.
+With search engine rankings, your brand becomes more familiar to users, and you build on your brand development activity.
 The top-of-the-mind recall is what you primarily aim for in brand-building activity.
-Your brand name gets recalled and it starts sounding more familiar to build credibility.
+Your brand name gets recalled and starts sounding more familiar to build credibility.

 An offline activity like an advertisement on television or radio for a week costs more than what you might spend on SEO.
 In brand-building activity, you will get more mileage digitally than through any offline activity.

 SEO reduces your marketing budget by a good rate.
-Within 3-4 months you will start seeing a decrease in the budget required for ad campaigns, and customer acquisition costs.
-This happens due to the ranking you get on search engines leading to a rise in visibility and traffic.
+Within 3-4 months, you will see a decrease in the budget required for ad campaigns and customer acquisition costs.
+It happens due to the ranking you get on search engines leading to a rise in visibility and traffic.
 SEO reduces your dependency on other channels that are way more expensive and have a lower ROI.

 Push strategies wherein the products and services are taken to customers tend to be more expensive.
-Ad campaigns on search engines, and social media platforms, offline events are some of the push strategy examples.
+Ad campaigns on search engines, social media platforms, and offline events are some push strategy examples.
 The approach here is to reach out to clients and pitch in for your product or service.
 The product is pushed to the client as a marketing strategy.

 Pull strategies wherein the clients themselves come seeking the product through various channels.
-The product is pulled by the client.
+The client pulls the product.
 Searching on search engines is one such pull strategy.
-SEO is the best pull strategy where users know exactly what they are looking for and are convinced to a great extent.
+SEO is the best pull strategy where users know what they are looking for and are convinced to a great extent.

-The purchase intent of users and their probability of buying is high when they come to your site through SEO.
-This is because they are actively looking for your product or service and have taken the next steps required in making the purchase.
+Users' purchase intent and probability of buying are high when they come to your site through SEO.
+It is because they are actively looking for your product or service and have taken the next steps required in making the purchase.

-Other channels like ads and social media marketing, do take your product to customers but lead to lower conversion as the purchase intent is missing.
-It leads to good brand building as the top-of-mind recall is impacted with regular visibility.
+Other channels, like ads and social media marketing, take your product to customers but lead to lower conversion as the purchase intent is missing.
+It leads to good brand building as the top-of-mind recall is impacted by regular visibility.
 With a latent purchase intent, the sales conversion may not happen.

 The first step in the SEO of any website is keyword finalization.
 Every product will have a primary keyword and many Latent Semantic Index (LSI) keywords.
 LSI keywords are the keywords that are closely related to the primary keyword.
 Let’s get into things that shape keyword finalization in eCommerce.